Here are some stats I want you to struggle with for a minute.

 When you give something that is both relevant and of real value to your users, the initial intrusiveness of your pop-ups will be quickly forgotten.

 Also, the more value you provide, the more comfortable you'll feel, including more pop-ups on your site.

 So, what makes something valuable?

-For example, on a blog post like this one your reading now I wouldn't show a pop up offering you a work out program.
+For example, on a blog post like this one you're reading now, I wouldn't show a pop up offering you a workout program.
 That isn't why you're here!
 A good pop up for this article would be something like my spam words to avoid in your emails PDF.

 Make sure that you show pop ups only to people who would benefit from them.